Explore the Past To Examine the Present

-There’s an oft-quoted saying: “Those who cannot remember the past are doomed to repeat it” (George Santayana).
-History isn’t merely the record of past events and dates—it’s a constantly evolving discipline that can tell us a lot about our social, political, and cultural present.
-For example, the history of colonialism and globalization gives us critical context regarding the inequities that many peoples continue to face in the present.
-Similarly, understanding historical relationships between different countries and religious and/or ethnic groups provides essential insight into modern geopolitical tensions and alliances.
+History isn’t merely a dry record of past events and dates: it’s a constantly evolving discipline that can tell us a lot about our social, political, and cultural present.
+For example, the history of colonialism and globalization gives us critical context for understanding the inequities that people in many nations continue to face today.
+Similarly, understanding historical relationships between different countries and religious and/or ethnic groups provides essential insights into modern geopolitical tensions and alliances.

-The study of history can have a huge impact on how we think, behave, and interact with one another.
-For those who know how to look, there are a lot of lessons to be learned from the past.
+The study of history can have a profound impact on how we think, behave, and interact with one another.
 Understanding the warning signs that preceded economic or political crises in the past can help us better anticipate and avoid future conflict or violence.
-What’s more, studying history is an excellent way to connect to our individual or shared heritages and learn more about the events, factors, and movements that continue to shape us—even if we weren’t alive when they happened.
+What’s more, studying history is an excellent way to connect to our individual or shared heritages and learn more about the events, factors, and movements that continue to shape us — even if we weren’t alive when they happened.

 History is an extremely broad discipline, and as such, historians and history majors often specialize in a specific area of history, whether that’s the history of a particular place, culture, or time period.
 A few examples include: